alonitac/BlokusAI/README.txt

 Dear course staff,

 we have an appeal to the auto-grading of the Blokus exercise.
+First a discussion about how we think the grading would have been more fair.
+The last paragraph explains, what we changed in the code to deal with the error that we got in the first submission.

 We got 3+5+1=9 points deducted because of the same error in our code.
 Whereas we understand why the auto-grader deducts the points because no result was delivered, we find it pretty exaggerated that we get punished for the